 Shrubs or small trees, glabrous.
-Leaves alternate, frequently clustered on short lateral branches, petiolate; stipules minute, caducous; lamina linear to oblong to narrowly obovate, entire or toothed.
+Leaves alternate, frequently clustered on short lateral branches; stipules minute, caducous; lamina linear to oblong to narrowly obovate, entire or toothed.
 Flowers axillary, solitary or in clusters, bisexual or unisexual, slightly irregular, 5-merous.
 Sepals shortly united at the base.
-Petals \pm equal, yellow (in Australia).
+Petals ± equal.
 Staminal filaments united above, connective ending in a scarious, often toothed, appendage and with a dorsal nectary.
 Carpels 2-3, joined; style short, simple; stigma 2-3 lobed.
 Fruit a small globular berry with 1-4 seeds.

-A genus of 10 species in Australia, New Zealand and Norfolk Island; 1 species in Australia.
+A genus of 11 species in Australia, New Zealand and Norfolk Island; 2 species in Australia.